rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 If an application requires a map to be ordered, it is responsible for applying its own sorting.

 Most applications do not require deterministic encoding &mdash; even those that employ signing or hashing to authenticate or protect the integrity of data.
-For example, the payload of a COSE_Sign message (See {{-COSE}}) does not need to be encoded deterministically because it is transmitted along with the message.
+For example, the payload of a COSE_Sign message (See {{-COSE}}) does not need to be encoded deterministically because that payload is bstr encoded and transmitted along with the message.
 The recipient receives the exact same bytes that were signed.

 Deterministic encoding becomes necessary only when the protected data is not transmitted as the exact bytes that are used for authenticity or integrity verification.